Eghizio/chat-native-gql/README.md

 <img src="https://github.com/Eghizio/chat-native-gql/blob/main/.github/screenshots/screen-chat.png" alt="Chat screen screenshot" width="400"/>

 ## Possibilities
 I tried to implement most of the things by myself, but should have probably used 3rd party libraries.
+I left the comments in the code to display my thought process.

 Here are a few things that I could improve with more time: